code4sac/AsthmaEDVisits/README.md

 * Leaflet Omnivore - CDN - Mapbox plugin to read/convert topoJSON
 * D3.js - local - Used for histogram in slides

+## Data

+Data values for the map and the histogram are stored as javascript object in `/data/` folder.

+- County data: `/data/emergency_department_rates__county.js`
+- Zip Code data: `/data/emergency_department_rates__zip.js`

+NOTE: The `/data/` folder also includes `.json` data equivalents for future use if needed, but they are not used in the site currently.

 ## Slide Section

 The slider is powered by BxSlider, a jQuery plugin for responsive slide shows.